 Admission is pretty inexpensive given all the entertainment that you'll enjoy.

 General admission is $5, seniors and students are $3, and children 12 and under are free.
 Active Military has free admission on all days.

 The festival takes place at The Holy Trinity Greek Orthodox Church at 30 Race Street.

 Visit the Children’s Museum of Lowcountry

-Full of hands-on exhibits for children (especially under ten years of age), the Children’s Museum of Lowcountry is a great place for kids to use their imagination and enjoy an environment that is built for their curious minds!
-The museum is open Tuesday-Saturday from 9am-5pm and Sunday from 12pm-5pm.
+Full of hands-on exhibits for children (especially those under ten years of age), the Children’s Museum of Lowcountry is a great place for kids to use their imagination.

-Tickets cost $10 for SC residents and $12 for out of state guests.
+Tickets cost $13 for SC residents and $15 for non-SC residents.
 Children under 12 months are free.

 See the H.L.
 Hunley Submarine

 The H.L.
 Hunley submarine has quite a history!
 It was used by the Confederate Army during the Civil War and was the first submarine to successfully attack and sink a warship.